crandylb/small/README.txt

 syntax Update 06/15/2015
 Contains modules to support syntax scan for Small compiler. eval    An integer expression evaluator for the SET statement.
-Supports add, subrtact, multiply, and divide, with precedence, paraentheses, and unary plus or minus signs. isamod  Contains short true/false functions to identify syntactic elements in a list exctracted from the input by scan using symacc and lex. error   A module to handle error messages.
-Tries to identify the point of error detection using an arror printed under the input line.
+Supports add, subrtact, multiply, and divide, with precedence, parentheses, and unary plus or minus signs. isamod  Contains short true/false functions to identify syntactic elements in a list extracted from the input by scan using symacc and lex. error   A module to handle error messages.
+Tries to identify the point of error detection using an arrow printed under the input line.
 See the README in the syntax directory for further details.

 runoff